sagemath/trac_to_gh/Issue 4758.md

 # Issue 4758: eigenvalues of matrices over CDF is embarassingly frickin' slow!!!!!!!!!!!! (at least 100 times too slow!)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4758

 Original creator: was